RedlionEster/Habit-Tracker-App/README.md

 ## Usage:

-1. Run `python main.py` to start the app.
+1. Run `python main.py` to start the App.

-2. Choose options to create, reset, analyse, delete and complete (increment) your habits, using the arrow keys on your keyboard.
+2. Use the arrow keys on your keyboard to choose from the following options:

+   * Create: Add a new habit to track.
+   * Increment: Mark your habit as completed for the current period.
+   * Reset: Reset the progress of an existing habit.
+   * Analyse: Review your habit tracking data.
+   * Delete: Remove a habit from your tracking list.
+   * Exit: Leave the App.

 ```shell
 python main.py